fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 To cut down iteration times, you may want to use a powerful-yet-dangerous tool called native code hot reloading.
 Learn more about it in [this chapter](hot_reloading.md).

+## Usage Modes

+There are a number of ways in which you can use the engine.
+For example, if you don't need the editor, just don't use it.
+You can still compile your game to a desired platform.
+Even the project manager and the projects it generates aren't mandatory at all.

+If you want to manually initialize the engine without all these fancy bells and whistles, read [the respective chapter](../engine/manual_initialization.md).
+Keep in mind, however, that this book is written in assumption that you're using the engine in the recommended way and all non-standard usage may result in unexpected behavior.
+The recommended approach does all the "heavy lifting" for you.

 ## Adding Game Logic

 Any object-specific game logic should be added using scripts.
 A script is a "container" for data and code, that will be